swiftlang/swift/docs/HighLevelSILOptimizations.rst

 operation originally appeared, ignoring potential program exits.
 Generally, operations that only read state are not control dependent.
-One exception is ``check_bounds`` which is readonly but control dependent.
-Some operation are *guarded* by others.
-A guarded operation may execute on any path as long as the guard/operation sequence is preserved.
-All semantic operations are idempotent if they call the same function with the same argument values, only with the exception of ``mutate_unknown``.
+One exception is ``check_bounds`` which is readonly but control dependent because it may trap.
+Some operations are *guarded* by others.
+A guarded operation can never be executed before its guard.

 array.get_element(index: Int) -> Element